-Gently cleaning the blood away from the man’s face and neck, the man’s eyes began to flicker.
+After he had gently cleaned the blood away from the man’s face and neck, the man’s eyes began to flicker.

-“Yes, he’s starting to come round.”
+“He’s starting to come round.”

 “The wound has closed,” reported Bull to Thomas.

-“There’ll be a wound and bruising, but only for a day or so.”
+“Yes.
+There’ll be a scar and bruising, but only for a day or so.”

-Eyes widened as he realised he was in someone else’s hut.
+The man’s eyes widened as he realised he was in someone else’s hut.
 “What do you want?” he asked in a quiet, husky voice.

 “Nothing.
-You’re safe,” said Bull directly.
+You’re safe,” replied Bull.